mozeago/app-and-web-design-systems/README.md

 ## Desktop Web Typography Guidelines
 #### Text-heavy pages.
 Articles, blogs, news, etc. These are pages where the primary purpose the user has on the page is to read.
 There is very little in terms of interaction – perhaps just clicking a few links.
+16px – absolute minimum for text-heavy pages
+18px – a better font size to start with.
+You’re not printing out a single-spaced Word document; you’re writing for people sitting a couple feet from their decade-old monitors.
+20px+ – may feel awkwardly large at first, but is always worth trying out in your design app.
+The best-looking text-heavy site on the web, Medium.com, has a default article text size of 21px.
 #### Interaction-heavy pages.
 Apps that involve more hovering, clicking, searching for an item in a list or table, editing, typing, etc. There may be plenty of text on the page, but it’s not stuff you read straight through like a book.
+Instead, 14px-16px is the norm.
+##### 1. Header font size.
+This is the biggest font size on your page.
+Use it for the headline or section titles.
+If you have both a headline and section titles, you should almost certainly be using two different font sizes here.
+##### 2. Default font size.
+This is the most common font size on your page, and should be used for all body text – as well as most controls, like text boxes, dropdowns, buttons, and menus.
+The key header mistake beginning designers make here is to use many font sizes for elements that should all be one font size.
+##### 3. Secondary font size.
+This is a font size – usually about 2pt smaller than your default font size – that you use for less-important details of the site.
+Supporting information and stats, sometimes captions, etc.
+##### 4. Tertiary/caption/label/wildcard font size